suvoganguli/SDCND-Projects/CarND-Advanced-Lane-Lines-P2/writeup.md

 - Sharp turn
 - If the road in the view used for image processing is shaped like a 'S'

+The algorithm can be improved by maintaining a history of the lane marking information obtained in previous time steps.
+This can be used to make the algorithm robust to sudden change in a particular frame.

 ---